-Assistant Chief Constable (ACC) – Operations Support (OS)
+Assistant Chief Constable - Paul Netherton

-Assistant Chief Constable Paul Netherton joined Devon & Cornwall Constabulary in April 2008.
+Paul Netherton joined Devon and Cornwall Police as Assistant Chief Constable (ACC) in April 2008.

-As ACC Operations Support he is responsible for delivering uniform protective services across Devon, Cornwall and the Isle of Scilly.
-This includes responsibility for firearms, contingency planning and events planning.
+ACC Netherton is responsible for Operations Support and delivering uniform protective services across Devon, Cornwall and the Isle of Scilly.
+This includes responsibility for firearms, roads policing, contingency planning and events planning.

-He is the ACPO Regional lead for public order and an experienced public order and public events commander.

-He is also Chair of the Local Resilience Forum for Devon, Cornwall and the Isles of Scilly.
-As the Regional lead for public order he was Gold commander for the start of the Olympic Torch and has provided national advice around critical issues including even support to the Falkland Islands around policing protests.
+He is the Association of Chief Police Officers (ACPO) regional lead for public order and has a vast amount of experience as a public order and public events commander.
+As the regional lead for public order he was gold commander for the start of the Olympic Torch Relay and has provided national advice around critical issues including support to the Falkland Islands around international policing protests.

-Mr Netherton joined Surrey Police in 1990 having obtained a BSc Hons degree at Southampton University.
+He joined Surrey Police in 1990 having obtained a BSc Hons degree at Southampton University.
 He worked throughout Surrey in a range of operational and strategic posts.
 He transferred to Hampshire as a superintendent in 2001 and was posted to Portsmouth.
 In 2002 he was posted as a chief superintendent to the Police Standards Unit in the Home Office.
-Mr Netherton then returned to Hampshire as the police commander for Basingstoke and in April 2006 he became the chief superintendent in charge of policing in the North East of Hampshire.
+ACC Netherton then returned to Hampshire as the police commander for Basingstoke and in April 2006 he became the chief superintendent in charge of policing in the North East of Hampshire.

 [back to top]